mukkino/Find-WebLinks/README.md

 | `-DeduplicateFiles` | off | Legacy switch.
 Maps to start deduplication if `-DeduplicateWhen` is not set. |
 | `-SortOutput` | `$false` | Legacy switch.
 Sorts output after the run, preserving older behaviour. |

-Example:
+Deduplicate before scraping and sort at the end:

 ```powershell
 .\Find-WebLinks.ps1 ".\urls.txt" "*zip*" ".\matches.txt" Append File -DeduplicateWhen Start -SortWhen End
 ```

-This can be useful when working with large input/output/blacklist files that may already contain repeated entries.
+This is useful when working with input, output, or blacklist files that may already contain repeated entries.

 ---